Brooklyn Medical Malpractice Lawyers

 - Nursing negligence

-- Failure to report a patient’s status to a physician in a suitable
+- Failure to report a patient’s status to a physician in a suitable and timely manner

 - Emergency room errors